-On 6 April 2017, the military drafted constitution, signed by the Thailand King Maha Vajiralongkorn, limited the power of political parties should elections be held and ensured military's continuing control by giving the military power to appoint all 250-members of the Upper House.
+On 6 April 2017, the military drafted the constitution, limited the power of political parties should elections be held and ensured military's continuing control by giving the military power to appoint all 250 members of the Upper House.

-The elections were called on 24 March 2019, in a highly unfavorable set up under the new constitution, with a continuing ban on political activities and crackdown on the opposition with laws including the lese majeste, Computer Crimes Act, and the Cyber Security Act.
+The elections were called on 24 March 2019, in a highly unfavorable set-up under the new constitution, with a continuing ban on political activities and crackdown on the opposition with laws including the hostility to constitutional monarchy, Computer Crimes Act, and the Cyber Security Act.

 Despite the opposition parties winning more seats, the incumbent Prime Minister General Prayuth Chan-ocha retained his cling on power.
-Thailand's first election in eight years which was billed as the return of democracy in the country was marred by allegations of systemic rigging, vote irregularities, questionable rulings by the military-appointed election commission, and the lengthy delay in announcing final tallies and seat-allocation computation formula.
+Thailand's election in eight years which was billed as the return of democracy in the country was marred by allegations of systemic rigging, vote irregularities, questionable rulings by the military-appointed election commission, and the lengthy delay in announcing final tallies and seat-allocation computation formula.

-The Future Forward Party's (FWP) mandate of 81 seats in parliament, along with seat won by other pro-democracy parties, resonates the call of Thai citizenry for the return of democracy in the country.
+The Future Forward Party (FWP)'s mandate of 81 seats in parliament, along with seats won by other pro-democracy parties, resonates the call of Thai citizenry for the return of democracy in the country.

 The situation in post-election Thailand did not hint a return to proper democracy, protection of human rights, justified rule of law or stability, but continued repression of democracy and violations of human rights.
-These include the cases of threats and physical assault on protransparency activists Sirawith Seritiwat (Ja New) and Ekachai Hongkangwan; the case of the disappearance of activists Chucheep Chivasut, Siam Theerawut and Kritsana Thapthai; the case of Anurak Jeantawanich (Ford), who was charged with the controversial Computer Crime Acts, for having criticised the military junta through his social media posts on February 10, 2019; the case of FWP Leader Thanathorn Juangroongruangkit, Secretary General Piyabutr Saengkanokkul, and Party Spokesperson Pannika Wanich, who were charged with various cases demonstrating harassment and intimidation of the political opposition.
+These include the cases of threats and physical assault on pro-transparency activists Sirawith Seritiwat (Ja New) and Ekachai Hongkangwan; the case of the disappearance of activists Chucheep Chivasut, Siam Theerawut and KritsanaThapthai; the case of Anurak Jeantawanich (Ford), who was charged with the controversial Computer Crime Acts, for having criticised the military junta through his social media posts on February 10, 2019; the case of FWP Leader Thanathorn Juangroongruangkit, Secretary General Piyabutr Saengkanokkul, and Party Spokesperson Pannika Wanich, who were charged with various cases demonstrating harassment and intimidation to the political opposition.

 A pending case against FWP Leader Thanathorn is in motion to strip him of his status as Member of Parliament permanently.
-Similarly, a case against FWP, for having challenge the military government in the elections, is geared towards having the opposition party dissolved.
+Similarly, a case against FWP, for having challenged the military government in the elections, is geared towards having the opposition party dissolved.